knpraveen/VideoGameSales/README.md

 7) Submit on github and kaggle (if using kaggle datasets), just github if you are using data from other sources like drivedata.org or other census data.

-I selected video game sales to investigate which type of Genre is most sold and also furhter investigate the number of sales varaition through years.
+I selected video game sales to investigate which type of Genre, platform is most sold and also further investigate the number of sales variation  through years.

 ## Install